ernesto-sun/PHP-Image-Resize-with-WebP/README.md

 Thanks to Ben Major for his work: https://github.com/benmajor/PHP-Image-Resize put into MIT.

-I adapt it to support the newer image format WebP.
-I also remove any support for bmp, tmp.
-Maybe I do some more changes.
+At first I wanted to add support for the newer image format 'WebP'.
+I ended up to modify quite a bit.
 Check out the code differences.

-I removed all other files than src/ImageResize.php.
-I only focus on that script.
-Thats not best practice of forking I guess.
-Maybe someone likes to make a cleaner fork with support for WebP.
+This version uses public class vars, the output function takes a filname, watermark and text is removed, etc.

+I removed all the other files.
+Only ImageResize.php for direct including.

 License goes from MIT to JSON.
 (JSON License = MIT + Ethics)